istio/istio.io/content/blog/2019/multicluster-version-routing/index.md

 ---
-title: Version routing in a multicluster service mesh
+title: Version Routing in a Multicluster Service Mesh
 description: Configuring Istio route rules in a multicluster service mesh.
 publishdate: 2019-02-07
 subtitle: